 Monitoring and compliance staff treat reports of incidents or suspected breaches with the highest priority.

 To make sure that we meet the needs of our clients, we conduct service delivery surveys using the standards of customer service outlined in this service charter.
 Feedback is very important to us and we use it for continuous improvement.

 You can read information online about an OGTR client satisfaction survey conducted in 2008

 (prepared by ORIMA Research P/L).
 This service charter was reviewed in light of the results of the online service delivery survey and we will conduct future reviews at regular intervals.

 OGTR staff are committed to maintaining quality service standards and place a high value on:

 - treating you with courtesy at all times

 - listening and responding to all matters of concern

-- providing explanations of our processes and requirements in a form you can understand
+- explaining our processes and requirements in a way you can understand

 - being objective in our dealings with you